dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

 Another important concept in Docker is a container.
-Without understanding the basics of it, it is very hard to understand how Docker works.
+Without understanding the basics of it, it's very hard to understand how Docker works.

-From your application point of view, a container provides an isolated virtual environment for your application that feels like a lightweight virtual machine.
+From a developer point of view, a container provides an isolated virtual environment for your application that feels like a lightweight virtual machine.

-But from a technical point of view they still are different virtualization concepts.
+But architecturally they still are different virtualization concepts.

 This means that your application process is virtually isolated from other processes running on the same machine.

+From an application point of view, there is a little or no difference when running your application inside or outside the container.
+The inside looks most of the time the same like outside.

+Sharing the host's operating system kernel with other containers, allows your application to be more efficient, but still giving you virtual machine like capabilities.

+Containers are created from a Docker image, which are

 A container can have a separate network interface or share a network interface with host's interface or with other containers.
 You can also control how much